 Old Power Plant

 Back to Civil Defense Museum Main

-Click on the sign to check out that shelter.
+Click the sign to see the shelter.

 Community Fallout Shelters

 The Community Fallout Shelter Program began in September of 1961.
 The purpose of the community shelter program was to locate, mark and stock as many fallout shelter spaces as possible.
 The local governments (city, state) did the work as far as delivering and placing the supplies in the shelters, while the federal govt. supplied the actual shelter supplies.
 The local government civil defense office was the owner of the fallout shelter supplies in it's municipality.
 These fallout shelters were for radiation protection only although some of the shelters would have offered some blast protection depending on the structure's design and construction that the shelter space was located in.
 70% of shelter space surveyed across the U.S. was located in the upper floors of high rise buildings.(1) These shelter spaces would have obviously afforded no blast protection.
 It was never intended for fallout shelters to be "bomb shelters" as some believe.
 See drawings below for examples.

 Typical Fallout Shelter Location Drawings (DOD OCD Publication TR-48; Fallout Shelter In Industrial and Commercial Buildings)

 DOD OCD promoted including fallout shelter space into new building design and construction.
 The program featured annual awards for architects and architectural firms that submitted designs for buildings that included fallout shelter in the design.
 Above is an example from a booklet that was issued as part of that program which covered several existing building desings that provided fallout shelter space in the design.
 These drawings are of the 3M Company Headquarters building and are good plan views of how high rise buildings offered fallout shelter space.
 The basement of the building also has shelter space shown by the brown shaded areas.
 Click images to see larger.